2024-06-24

 Thumbnail Galleries

 The site multicians.org uses thumbnails that occupy 75x75 CSS pixels on gallery pages.
-As described in High DPI Pictures, we use 150x150 image-pixel images to ensure that the thumbnails will look sharp on high-dpi screens such as smartphones and Retina displays.
-This sizing approach is also used for larger images such as the home page sliders, if we have the original pictures at high enough resolution.
+As described in High DPI Pictures, we use 150x150 image-pixel thumbnail images to ensure that the thumbnails will look sharp on high-dpi screens such as smartphones and Retina displays.
+This sizing approach is also used for larger images such as the home page sliding images.

-A user visiting a naively constructed page, say with 400 thumbnail images, would see the page load slowly, because the user's browser has to (1) request the page and its stylesheet (2) and JavaScript (3), (2) wait for the page's HTML, CSS, and JavaScript to come back, (3) parse the HTML to find 400 IMG tags, and then (4-403) send each of 400 requests to the web server for the images, and wait for each in order to find out the size, before the browser can (404) position the page's elements and display them.
+A user visiting a naively constructed gallery page, say with 662 thumbnail images, would see the page load slowly, because the user's browser has to request the page (1) and its stylesheet (2) and JavaScript (3), wait for the page's HTML, CSS, and JavaScript to come back (4), parse the HTML to find 662 IMG tags (5), and then (6-667) send each of 662 requests to the web server for the images, wait for each in order to find out the size, and then (668) position the page's elements and display them.

 HTML Implementation

+An IMG tag without WIDTH and HEIGHT specified requires the visitor's browser to send an HTTP request to read the image, and wait for the response, before it can lay out the page.
+This is slow.
 One way to speed up page display is to specify WIDTH and HEIGHT (in CSS pixels) on each IMG tag, so that browsers don't need to wait to read an image in and get its size to determine its effect on the layout of other elements.
-Doing this enables a browser to lay out the page and text elements quickly and display the non-image elements, and then send 400 requests to fetch the graphics, and insert the contents of each image as they arrive from the web server.
+Doing this allows a browser to lay out the page and text elements quickly and display the non-image elements, and then send 662 requests to fetch the graphics, and insert the contents of each image as they arrive from the web server.
 (On a slow connection, this result is very noticeable: instead of a long pause before anything appears, the page's heading, text, and footers appear quickly, and then the graphics appear a few at a time.)

 A second method to speed up page display is to display a small transparent GIF image for each thumbnail, and specify the actual thumbnail image content as a CSS BACKGROUND property on each image.
-Browsers can then display non-image content right away, and not have to move it around later.
+Browsers can then display non-image content right away, and not have to shift it around later when the background image request completes.

 Using HTML Sprites

-A round-trip request from the user's browser to the site web server takes much more time than creating the laid-out page image on the local computer.
-To make gallery pages load even faster, one can combine multiple images into one or more combined graphic files and display each thumbnail image as a CSS sprite; that is, the HTML display for each image shows a transparent 1x1 GIF stretched to 150x150, with a separate CSS class for each image that selects a background 150x150 image slice, or sprite from the right place in the combined file.
+A round-trip request from the user's browser to the site web server takes much more time than creating the laid-out page image in the browser.
+To make gallery pages load even faster, we can combine multiple images into one or more combined graphic files and display each thumbnail image as a CSS sprite; that is, the HTML display for each image shows a transparent 1x1 GIF stretched to 150x150, with a separate CSS class for each image that selects a background 150x150 image slice, or sprite, from the right place in the combined file.
+Loading the combined background file is much faster than loading many separate background files.

-Constructing web pages using sprites makes page loading and transition faster.
-For a gallery page with 400 thumbnails, the browser (1) loads the HTML and CSS definitions for each sprite, (2) loads the 1x1 transparent GIF (which may be cached by the browser), and (3) fetches the packed file: this requires three round-trip data requests to the server instead of 403.
-The browser can then lay out the page image and display it.
+Constructing gallery web pages using sprites makes page loading and transition faster.
+For a gallery page with 662 thumbnails, the browser loads the HTML and CSS definitions for each sprite (1), loads the 1x1 transparent GIF (which may be cached by the browser) (2), and fetches the packed file (3): this performs 3 round-trip data requests to the server instead of 665.
+The browser then lays out the page image and display it.

-The benefit depends on web visitors' perceptions, the speed of their connections, and the speed of their PC.
-For a page with less than 20 images, it's probably not noticeable... unless visitors are loading a site over a satellite connection or are very impatient.
+The benefit depends on web visitors' impatience, the speed of their connections, and the speed of their PC.
+For a page with less than 20 images, it's probably not noticeable... unless visitors are loading a site over a satellite connection.

 For an example of a page where sprites are is used, see multics-images.html.
-Instead of loading 650 small thumbnail JPG files, it fetches five large combined JPGs, which is much faster.
+Instead of loading 662 small thumbnail JPG files, it fetches five large combined JPGs, which is much faster.
+(Notice that this page uses a fluid design that adjusts tne number of thumbnails in a row depending on the screen width: on a web browser, the page shows 11 images in a row: on a smartphone, it shows 4.)

 Creating an HTML web page containing galleries like this would be tedious and error prone.
 Making any change to such a page would be difficult to do correctly.
 I always say, "If it's worth doing at all, it's worth writing a tool to do it."
-Automation with expandfile macros makes it simple. expandfile compiles source in HTMX to HTML with all the correct relationships.
+Automation with expandfile macros makes it simple for me. expandfile compiles source in HTMX to HTML with all the correct details.

 To set up a gallery page to use sprites, the compilation of HTMX to HTML takes these steps: